-He decides to make a personal after-tax super contribution.
+He decides to make a personal after-tax super contribution of $1,000.
 By using this strategy, he’ll qualify for a co-contribution of $500.
 That’s a return of 50% on the amount he invested.

 Any advice and information on this website is general only, and has been prepared without taking into account your particular circumstances and needs.
 Before acting on any advice on this website you should assess or seek advice on whether it is appropriate for your needs, financial situation and investment objectives.